 - Committing to a training session constitutes agreement to abide by these terms and conditions.
 Confirming the booking/attending a session assumes that you have read, understood and agree to these terms and conditions

 - Data will be recorded and stored in line with GDPR requirements

-- Companion Animal Behavioural Services will provide a qualified, fully insured trainer abiding by the code of conduct and ethics of the International Society of Animal Professionals and the Karen Pryor Academy Certified Trainer Pledge.
+- Companion Animal Behavioural Services will provide a qualified, fully insured trainer abiding by the code of conduct and ethics of the International Society of Animal Professionals, the Animal Behaviour and Training Council codes of conduct and the Karen Pryor Academy Certified Trainer Pledge and .
 All advice is given in good faith

 - In booking a training course, you will be expected to take an active role in implementing all advice